- How does the neighborhood meal program support the development of communities within residences and across the neighborhood?

-Is it possible to host political or religious events in the R&DE Stanford Dining Hall?
+Is it possible to host political or religious events in a R&DE Stanford Dining, Hospitality & Auxiliaries' (SDHA) Dining Hall?

-R&DE Stanford Dining does not take political nor religious positions and does not co-sponsor nor advertise these types of events.
-During COVID-19, events will not be permitted in the dining halls.
+R&DE SDHA does not take political nor religious positions and does not co-sponsor nor advertise these types of events.
+Political or religious events are not permitted to be held in the dining halls.

 Can students or student groups post information on the student community boards?

-Will R&DE Stanford Dining sponsor our group's event fundraiser for a good cause?
+Will R&DE Stanford Dining, Hospitality & Auxiliaries (SDHA) sponsor our group's event fundraiser for a good cause?